jitusharma7/Vehicle-Insurance_Purchase_Prediction/README.md

 ## Approach

-The approach for this project is expaline with following steps -
+The approach for this project is explained with the following steps -
 1. ***Step1***     __Understanding Dataset with business problem perspective__
   - What is the importance of each attribute and what would impact on insurance buying decision due to various feature